 Abbotson Linen is expertly crafted from 100% Belgian flax linen.
 This pillowcase pair features the soft and durable fabric in plain dye colourways, for a relaxed yet refined aesthetic.

 Linen is perfect for any climate, keeping you cool in summer and warm in winter.

-Durable and designed to last beautifully, Abbotson Linen becomes softer and more comfortable with every wash.
+Abbotson is designed to last, and last beautifully, becoming more comfortable with every wash.

 Product Code: S28P

 Made in: China